xDevanshu-Garg/City-Tour-Optimizer-/README.md

-# City Tour Optimizer - Project Documentation
+# City Tour Optimizer

+A Python application that finds the shortest route for visiting Indian cities using the TSP algorithm and visualizes the journey on static and interactive maps.

+# Project Documentation

 ## Project Overview
 The City Tour Optimizer is a Python application that finds the shortest possible route for visiting multiple Indian cities using the Traveling Salesman Problem (TSP) algorithm.
 The tool uses real-world geographic coordinates to calculate distances between cities, optimizes the route, and visualizes the results.